Memorials and services for the Canterbury earthquakes: First week

 On 1 March, one week after the February 2011 earthquake, a vigil was held at the forecourt and grounds of Parliament.
 Over 5,000 members of the public attended at Parliament, as did Governor General Anand Satyanand and Deputy Prime Minister Bill English.
 A two-minute silence was nationally held at 12:51 pm, exactly a week after the earthquake struck.
 Church bells were struck throughout the country to signify the beginning and the end of the silence.
 In Christchurch, over 200 firefighters and rescue workers congregated around the A Tribute to Firefighters memorial for the September 11 attacks for the silence.
 At the Hanmer Springs Thermal Pools, water slides and spas were turned off and in Wellington, buses and cars were reportedly stopped and pulled over.

 Starting at 12:56 pm, the bells of the Wellington Cathedral of St Paul rang a half-muffled peal for 10 minutes.
 Flags were also flown at half-mast, including at Parliament.

 Public holiday

 A national memorial service was held on 18 March at North Hagley Park, coinciding with a one-off provincial holiday for Canterbury, which required the passing of the Canterbury Earthquake Commemoration Day Act 2011 to legislate.
 Prince William made a two-day trip to the country to tour the areas affected by the earthquake and attended on the Queen's behalf and made an address during the service.
 New Zealand's governor-general, Sir Anand Satyanand, attended, along with John Key, Bob Parker, and a number of local and international dignitaries.
 Australia's official delegation included Governor-General Quentin Bryce, Prime Minister Julia Gillard, and Opposition Leader Tony Abbott.

+22 February 2012

+On the first anniversary of the February 2011 earthquake, a memorial service was held at Hagley Park, which was attended by thousands.
+The New Zealand flags on government and public buildings throughout the country were flown at half-mast.